 Trade policies that can shape the consumer products industry

-How the industry can prepare and adapt
+How your organization can prepare and adapt for new changes

 - The US—A global leader in imports and exports

 - US-China trade agreement